 While lighter keys are the right choice for many beginners, I soon experienced a common problem: inconsistency between home practice and lessons with a real piano.

-To resolve the issue, I got a very old upright piano, and although it wasn’t ideal, it was enough to help me develop a more consistent touch.
+To resolve the issue, I got an old upright piano, and although it wasn’t ideal, it was enough to help me develop a more consistent touch.

 Over the past 20 years, I’ve performed on just about every type of house keyboard/piano, from a damaged Yamaha P-60 to an impeccably maintained Bösendorfer Grand 290 Imperial.